decentralised-dataexchange/bb-consent-playground/README.md

 | Admin dashboard        | https://dashboard.bb-consent.dev |
 | Privacy dashboard      | https://privacy.bb-consent.dev   |

 Once the services are up and running you can proceed ahead trying out the usecases either manually.
+You may also do the following:

-You can also execute APIs toawrds the API server.
+* Execute APIs toawrds the API server or [run the BB tests](#steps-to-run-bdd-tests) before release.
+* Get the data4diabtes and skatteverket data sharing demo environment up and running for manual demos.

 ## Steps to run BDD tests